 Q: How can I avoid the crowds in Yosemite?

-A: Visit during the shoulder seasons (spring or fall), arrive early to popular attractions, explore less-visited areas of the park, and utilize the park's shuttle system.
+A: Visit during the shoulder seasons (spring or fall), arrive early to popular attractions, explore less-visited areas of the park, and put to use the park's shuttle system.

 Q: Are there bears in Yosemite?